sebsheep/advanced-python/03-OOP/README.md

 def join_people(people: list[Person], cities: list[City]) -> PersonWithCity
 ```

+## Short introduction to Numpy

+Numpy is a Python library aiming to provide fast calculation over arrays.
+It uses operator overloading a lot to give concise solutions at difficult
+problems.

+Performance is reached thanks to the use of native C code on the arrays (instead
+of Python which has really poor performances).

+Look at `5-numpy.py` and read the comments/execute the code/solve the exercise.

 ## What did we learn?

 - Declare a class with the `class` keyword and the special